mikechase3/notebook.mchase.me/career/compscidev/env-os-setups/mac-osx.md

   * start at login
   * SHIFT+CMD+,  assign hotkey for quick search menu bar items.
   * Change to an `<` to remember the hotkey.
+  * Don't install on desktops or devices without the (poorly implemented) notch.

 ### Better Touch Tool
 * TipTap Left Finger (of three): close window underneath cursor.